Afghan foes meet in bid to secure peace - Journal du Cameroun

-Dozens of powerful Afghans including bitter rivals met with the Taliban in Doha on Sunday, amid separate talks between the US and the insurgents seeking to end 18 years of war.
+Dozens of powerful Afghans including bitter rivals met the Taliban in Doha on Sunday, discussing a possible ceasefire and the future of women and minorities after 18 years of conflict.

+Stakes are high for the talks which looked set to continue into the night and follow a week of US-Taliban negotiations with both sides eyeing a resolution to the bloody conflict.

-Security was tight at the luxury hotel hosting the intra-Afghan summit as around 70 delegates, who were required to surrender their phones, ushered into the hall and sat in a vast semi-circle facing a large video screen and the hosts from Qatar and Germany.
+Security was tight at the luxury hotel hosting the intra-Afghan summit as around 70 delegates, who were required to surrender their phones, filed into the hall.
+They sat in a vast semi-circle facing a large video screen and the hosts from Qatar and Germany.

 Taliban negotiator Abbas Stanikzai had a brief altercation with a security guard as he attempted to enter the secure conference area.